sueannioanis/profile/README.md

-abridged version - email for more details
+this is the abridged version

 email: s70550687@gmail.com